moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 #### Planning for Future Releases {#planning-future-release}

+There are two non-exclusionary ways to plan and communicate work for future releases

+##### Planning with boards

+As a Product Manager you can maintain prioritization of your groups issues using a fully prioritized issue board where the ordering of the issues reflects their priority.

+##### Planning with milestones

-Product Managers assign milestones to issues to indicate when an issue is likely to be scheduled and worked on.
+Product Managers can assign milestones to issues to indicate when an issue is likely to be scheduled and worked on.
+Still, whether an issue can be delivered within a milestone is the decision of the engineering team.
 As we consider more distant milestones, the certainty of the scope of their assigned issues and their implementation timelines is increasingly vague.
 In particular, issues may be moved to another project, disassembled, or merged with other issues over time as they bounce between different milestones.